tno-terminology-design/tev2-specifications/docs/spec-tools/21-mrgt.md

 ### Phase 3: post processing other fields

 Now, all [provisional MRG entries](@) in all [provisional MRGs] are processed so as to become useable from the context within which they have been selected.
-This means that every field in such a [provisional MRG entry](@) is discarded if the fieldname (when converted into lowercase), matches any of the field names in the table below, after which the fields in the below table are added with the contents as specified:
+This means that every field in such a [provisional MRG entry](@) is discarded if the field name (when converted into lowercase), matches any of the field names in the table below, after which the fields in the below table are added with the contents as specified:

 | Field          | Value(s) that are assigned to the fields |
 | -------------- | :---------- |